Florida State suspends Greek life following alcohol death

 MORE: Florida State fraternity pledge found dead after party

+Armstrong said there’s more to fraternity life than just drinking and partying.

+“It might be a good idea for people to take a step back and reflect on what values we truly want to portray in the Greek system,” Armstrong said.

-During the suspension, chapters will not be allowed to hold organized events.
-The only events they can conduct are meetings with the university or with their national chapter.
+During the suspension, the only events Greek life members can conduct are meetings with the university or their national chapter.
 They also can not have any organized participation in homecoming activities, which are scheduled for next week.

+“It will be more tame and not as festive as it usually is because there are a lot of floats during the parade and competitions during the week,” said Rachel Humphries, who is a Florida State student.